nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ![Plots]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/14_retirements_surface.png "Retirements by surface type (log)"){: .center-image }

+This plot, which uses a log-scale, shows that there is effectively an upward trend in retirements ratio, although not specific to any surface.

 #### Top rivalries by decade
 What are the top rivalries in tennis' history based on the number of matches played between players?

-We might think Federer vs. Nadal is the biggest one but they actually haven't played the most matches together as we will see..
+We might think Federer vs. Nadal is the biggest rivalry but they actually haven't played the most matches together as we shall see..

 ```python
 h2h_wl = tennis_df_all.groupby(['winner_name','loser_name']).agg({'tourney_id':'count','tourney_year':'max'}).reset_index()